benknoble/benknoble.github.io/_posts/2018-07-10-til-day-16--the-three-pieces-of-software.md

 is.

 Think of it like this.
 There are two steps to the build.
 Step 1 gives us `1`.
 And Step 2 gives us `1`.
-But they don't depend on each other--I can actually do them in any old order I want to (and I've checked that out pretty thoroughly).
+But they don't depend on each other---I can actually do them in any old order I want to (and I've checked that out pretty thoroughly).

 So, the end result is clear `1+1=2` right?